How dangerous is YOUR abuser? If you are living with a Cluster B person, your life and health are absolutely in everyday danger.

-- Weapons: The abuser possesses weapons, and has threatened to use them in the past against the victim, the children, or himself.
+- Weapons: The abuser possesses weapons, and has threatened to use them in the past against the victim, the children, or himself/herself.
 If the abuser has a history of arson, fire should be considered a weapon;

 - “Ownership” of the victim: The abuser says things like “If I can’t have you no one can” or “I would rather see you dead than have you divorce me”.
-The abuser believes he is absolutely entitled to the obedience and loyalty of the victim;
+The abuser believes he or she is absolutely entitled to the obedience and loyalty of the victim;

 - Centrality of victim to the abuser: The abuser idolizes the victim, depending heavily on him or her to organize and sustain the abuser’s life, or the abuser isolates the victim from outside supports;

 - Separation violence: The abuser believes he or she is about to lose the victim;